 How can I join the Friends?

-There are three available options to join the Friends:
+There are two available options to join the Friends:

 - download the Membership form (PDF) – please print and return by post